English and French Law LLB, Maîtrise

 When considering your application, we will look for evidence that you will be able to fulfil the objectives of the course and achieve the standards required.
 We will take into account a range of factors including previous exam results.

-You will be required to complete an interview for this course.
-You will be assessed for language capabilities, engagement with current affairs and critical thought as well as your passion for the subject of law.
+If you are invited to an interview you will be assessed for language capabilities, engagement with current affairs and critical thought as well as your passion for the subject of law and motivation to study on this particular programme.

-If you receive an offer you will be invited to visit the Leicester Law School.
-Applications are also accepted through the University of Strasbourg, with interviews taking place later in the year.
+If you receive an offer, whether through UCAS or Parcoursup, you will be invited to visit the Leicester Law School.

 English Language Requirements